AnicetNgrt/flore1/README.md

 ---
 ### <a name="refresh.i"></a>📌 i [property](#flipbook-props)
 ##### Description:
-A float variable that accumulates the frame latency or frame advance in order to compute an accurate frame count.
+A float variable that accumulates the frame latency and the frame advance in order to count the [frame](#refresh.frame) count more accuratly.

 ---
 ## <a name="engine"></a>📜 Engine [class](#classes)